DILCISBoard/E-ARK-AIP/index.md

 - define standards and conventions for storing and exporting versioned AIPs (AIP life-cycle).
 - enable storing or exporting large amounts of archival content in form of AIP container files to file system storage
-- support advanced use cases, such as splitting large information packages and delta-AIPs (including removal of content using delta packages).
+- support advanced use cases, such as splitting large information packages and differential AIPs (including removal of content using differential packages).

 Listing 24 gives an example of an AIP (version 0) using OCFL.
 It is based on the OCFL Draft 2021[^23] and the BagIt standard file system layout  for storage and transfer as defined by RFC8493[^24].